 #5.
 I Built My Brand On Quality.

-And one of the most important lessons I learned over and over again is that prioritizing quality over quantity is the best way to build a niche brand.
+And one of the most important lessons I learned over and over again is that prioritizing quality over quantity is the best way to build a good brand.

 I’ve seen shops struggle to push quantity out the door and usually quality suffers because of it.

-In our line of work, where time is of the essence, sometimes we have to “crank ’em out”….and while that may be the way florists push through holidays and busy seasons, it’s not easy to sustain a “high volume” floral business all year round.
+In our line of work, where time is of the essence, sometimes we have to “crank ’em out” (like Valentine’s Day & Mother’s Day) and while that may be the way florists push through busy seasons, it’s not easy to sustain a “high volume” floral business all year round and maintain high quality as well.

-If quantity isn’t the target, then the logical choice is to build a reputation on quality: provide high value, great service, fresh product, prompt attention and constantly aim to knock it out of the part!
+If quantity isn’t the target, then the logical choice is to build a reputation on quality.

-What you deliver to your customers is what determines your brand, which is why it’s essential to always lead with quality if you want to have a long-lasting business.
+What you deliver to your customers determines your brand, which is why it’s essential to always lead with quality if you want to have a long-lasting business.

 It’s a simple equation: Your Brand=What You Deliver